Course ObjectiveThis course lets the student reflect on how to conduct research and what

 Students of SPIRITUAL CARE and BUILDING INTERRELIGIOUS RELATIONS will

-not follow the course, but will prepare their research proposal during
+2013).
+They will prepare their research proposal during the Master

-Students of the RESEARCH MASTER will follow a different pathway in this
+Students of the RESEARCH MASTER will follow a different pathway during

-course.
-They will do tutorials on how to turn a paper into an academic
+the third period.
+They will do tutorials on how to write a scientific

 article by studying Aleth Bolt & Walter Bruins, Effective Scientific